Iterator Method – Python Design Patterns

-Iterator method is a Behavioral Design Pattern which allows us to traverse the elements of the collections without taking the exposure of in-depth details of the elements.
-It provides a way to access the elements of complex data-structure sequentially without repeating them.
+Iterator method is a Behavioral Design Pattern that allows us to traverse the elements of the collections without taking the exposure of in-depth details of the elements.
+It provides a way to access the elements of complex data structure sequentially without repeating them.

 According to GangOfFour, Iterator Pattern is used ” to access the elements of an aggregate object sequentially without exposing its underlying implementation”.